Cardiovascular disease in women: Physical activity

 Lower levels of fitness are commonly associated with blockages and obstructed blood flow found in CVDs.
 As exercise promotes the use of the heart and improves oxygen affinity for muscles, this can help relieve stress from the heart and allow for it to pump at a normal pace while providing more nutrients and oxygen to the body.
 An observational study found that those with limited physical activity in their day were at 4.7 times increased risk for stroke and other forms of CVD.

 Ethnicity and race

 The prevalence of CVD has been shown to vary greatly among different ethnic and racial groups.
 Overall, ethnic minority women exhibit greater risk factors for CVD than white women.
 Black women are at the highest rate of CVD-related death.
 The cause for these gaps is still unclear, however, this may be related to genetics, socioeconomic status, education status, or inequitable health resources access.

 Socioeconomic status

 Lower socioeconomic status is largely associated with an increased risk of CVD development.
 This may be due to a combination of psychosocial risk factors affecting those in these groups.
-Additionally, inequitable access to much-needed resources to appropriately identify and treat these conditions may lead to delayed diagnosis and inability to treat appropriately.
+Additionally, inequitable access to much-needed resources to identify and treat these conditions may lead to delayed diagnosis and an inability to treat appropriately.